 Some key assessment rights include:

-- the right to be assessed by more than one method, e.g. an essay as well as an exam
+- The right to be assessed by more than one method – for example, an essay as well as an exam.

-- the right to constructive, timely feedback so you can learn from mistakes and improve in the next assessment task in the unit
+- The right to constructive, timely feedback so you can learn from mistakes and improve in the next assessment task in that unit.

-- the right to appeal against a mark or grade.
+- The right to appeal against a mark or grade.
 Find out how to appeal.

-- the right to reasonable adjustments for assessments for students who are registered with Disability Services (where recommended by Inclusion and Disability Services).
+- The right to reasonable adjustments for assessments for students who are registered with Inclusion and Disability Services (where recommended by Inclusion and Disability Services).
 Find out more about disability rights and reasonable adjustments.

-- the right to request special consideration because of injury, serious illness, misadventure, or carer responsibilities.
+- The right to request special consideration because of injury, serious illness, misadventure, or carer responsibilities.
 Read more about special consideration.

-- the right to apply for special arrangements for issues like a funeral for a close family member, or a religious or cultural event.
+- The right to apply for special arrangements for issues like a funeral for a close family member, or a religious or cultural event.
 Find out more about special arrangements.

 - Unit of study outlines must be available before the start of semester and include details of the assessments for the unit, including any late penalties.